Get all the latest data for Randstad

 Can I own land in my own name in Randstad right now?

-Yes, foreigners can own land in their own name in the Netherlands without any legal restriction based on nationality.
+Yes, foreigners can own land in their own name in the Randstad in 2026, because Dutch law does not restrict land ownership based on nationality.

-Before treating any Randstad house purchase as "true land ownership," always ask whether it is freehold or erfpacht and review the exact lease conditions, including any upcoming fee revisions or expiration dates.
+Before you treat any Randstad property as "true land ownership," always ask whether it is freehold or erfpacht, and if it is erfpacht, request the exact lease conditions, the annual fee, and when the next renewal or recalculation is scheduled.

 As of 2026, what other key foreign-ownership rules or limits should I know in Randstad?

-There is no foreign-ownership quota for apartments or condos in the Randstad, so you will not face building-level caps on how many units can be sold to non-Dutch buyers.
+There is no foreign-ownership quota on apartments or condos in the Randstad -- the Dutch system does not cap how many units in a building can be owned by non-Dutch buyers.

 What's the biggest ownership mistake foreigners make in Randstad right now?

-The single biggest mistake foreign buyers make in the Randstad is assuming that because they can legally buy a property, they can automatically rent it out whenever they want.
+The single biggest mistake foreigners make in the Randstad is assuming that because they can legally buy a property, they can automatically rent it out -- which is often blocked by Amsterdam's buy-to-let ban, Rotterdam's housing regulations, and VvE rules that restrict letting in many apartment buildings.

-If you buy a home in Amsterdam below the opkoopbescherming threshold and try to rent it out, you can face municipal enforcement, fines, and be forced to stop renting, which destroys your investment plan.
+If you buy a property in Amsterdam under the opkoopbescherming threshold and try to rent it out, the municipality can force you to stop, impose fines, and you could be stuck with a property you cannot use as planned.

 Which visa or residency status changes what I can do in Randstad?